-EXTERNAL VESSEL CONDITIONS EXTERNAL SHELL CONDITIONS , , ,- REQUIREMENT ACCEPT REJECT N/A COMMENTS NAMEPLATE IS ATTACHED AND LEGIBLE VESSEL SHELL IS IN GOOD CONDITION AND HAS NO EVIDENCE OF FILM, LIFTING, BLISTERING, RUST SPOTS, CORROSION OR OTHER DEFECTS Ø M EXTERIOR SURFACE INCLUDING COATINGS SHOW NO SIGNS OF LEAKS, CRACKS, DEFORMATION, DISTORTION, PITTING, OR OTHER DEFECTS × WELDED SEAMS AND CONNECTIONS SHOW NO SIGN OF DETERIORATION, CORROSION, CRACKING, PITTING OR OTHER DEFECTS NOZZLES ARE ALL IN GOOD CONDITION, AND HAVE NO EVIDENT DAMAGE OR SIGNS OF EXTERNAL DEFECTS OR PAINT DAMAGE WEEP HOLES IN REINFORCEMENT PLATES REMAIN OPEN \boxtimes Paint - slight pocking of paint but overall in quite good shape.
-FLANGE & NPT CONNECTION CONDITIONS , FLANGE & NPT CONNECTION CONDITIONS ALL STUDS ARE FULLY EXTENDED THROUGH THEIR NUTS AND FREE OF RUST AND DAMAGE ACCEPT REJECT N/A COMMENTS BOLTED CONNECTIONS ARE IN FULL CONTACT WITH CONNECTED ELEMENTS AND ARE FREE FROM RUST, CORROSION, DAMAGE, OR OTHER DEFECTS \boxtimes FLANGE BOLTS HAVE BOLT HEADS ALL ON THE SAME SIDE OF THE JOINT COMMENTS: Only bolted vessel connection is manway which was open at time of inspection.
-VESSEL INSTRUMENTATION VESSEL TRIM, GAUGES, SIGHT GLASSES, VALVES, AND OTHER APPURTENANCES SHOW NO SIGN OF DETERIORATION, OR MISSING COMPONENTS FITTINGS, NOZZLES, AND CONNECTIONS SHOW NO SIGN OF DISTORTION, CRACKS, WALL LOSS, LEAKAGE, DETERIORATION OF COATINGS, OR OTHER DEFECTS Ø COMMENTS: Temperature gauge on south head (above nameplate) has moisture in glass.
-Appears to be reading corr ectly.
-Iden tified to site e crew.
+EXTERNAL SHELL CONDITIONS REQUIREMENT ACCEPT REJECT N/A COMMENTS NAMEPLATE IS ATTACHED AND LEGIBLE × VESSEL SHELL IS IN GOOD CONDITION AND HAS NO EVIDENCE OF FILM, LIFTING, BLISTERING, RUST SPOTS, CORROSION OR OTHER DEFECTS × M EXTERIOR SURFACE INCLUDING COATINGS SHOW NO SIGNS OF LEAKS, CRACKS, DEFORMATION, DISTORTION, PITTING, OR OTHER DEFECTS ⊠ WELDED SEAMS AND CONNECTIONS SHOW NO SIGN OF DETERIORATION, CORROSION, CRACKING, PITTING OR OTHER DEFECTS NOZZLES ARE ALL IN GOOD CONDITION, AND HAVE NO EVIDENT DAMAGE OR SIGNS OF EXTERNAL DEFECTS OR PAINT DAMAGE WEEP HOLES IN REINFORCEMENT PLATES REMAIN OPEN × ☒ kameplate - edge is slightly damaged.
+Unable to read diameter.
+Sister vessel on-site is legible for diameter.
+Paint - slight pocking of paint but overall in quite good shape.
+FLANGE & NPT CONNECTION CONDITIONS ALL STUDS ARE FULLY EXTENDED THROUGH THEIR NUTS AND FREE OF RUST AND DAMAGE ACCEPT REJECT N/A COMMENTS BOLTED CONNECTIONS ARE IN FULL CONTACT WITH CONNECTED ELEMENTS AND ARE FREE FROM RUST, CORROSION, DAMAGE, OR OTHER DEFECTS $\boxtimes$ FLANGE BOLTS HAVE BOLT HEADS ALL ON THE SAME SIDE OF THE JOINT COMMENTS: Only bolted vessel connection is manway which was open at time of inspection.
+VESSEL INSTRUMENTATION VESSEL TRIM, GAUGES, SIGHT GLASSES, VALVES, AND OTHER APPURTENANCES SHOW NO SIGN OF DETERIORATION, OR MISSING COMPONENTS FITTINGS, NOZZLES, AND CONNECTIONS SHOW NO SIGN OF DISTORTION, CRACKS, WALL LOSS, LEAKAGE, DETERIORATION OF COATINGS, OR OTHER DEFECTS Ø -

-SUPPORT STRUCTURE AND ACCESS (VISUAL) REQUIREMENT ACCEPT REJECT N/A COMMENTS VESSEL SUPPORT SHOWS NO SIGN OF DETERIORATION, SETTLEMENT, DEFLECTION, CORROSION, OR OTHER DEFECT X × COATINGS, INSULATION AND/OR FIREPROOFING SHOWS NO SIGN OF DETERIORATION, RUST SPOTS, CRACKS, BLISTERING, FILM LIFTING, OR OTHER DEFECT ☒ HORIZONTALLY MOUNTED VESSEL SHOWS NO SIGN OF TRAPPED MOISTURE OR CORROSION BETWEEN CRADLE SUPPORT AND VESSEL SHELL GROUNDING CONNECTION IS PROPERLY INSTALLED, WITH CABLE CONNECTIONS TIGHT AND GROUND WIRES IN GOOD CONDITION ALL BOLTED CONNECTIONS ARE FREE OF CORROSION, MECHANICAL DEFECTS, OR OTHER DEFECT 図 VESSEL SLIDING FOOT IS FREE TO MOVE AND HOLD-DOWN BOLTS ARE FREE × NO COMPONENTS ARE MISSING LADDERS, STAIRWAYS, PLATFORMS, AND/OR WALKWAYS ARE FREE OF CORROSION, DETERIORATION, OR OTHER DEFECT forms it's own cradle.
-Both saddles appear to be sliding and repads are centred in the supports.
-EXTERNAL PIPING CONDITION REQUIREMENT ACCEPT REJECT N/A COMMENTS ALL BOLTING FLANGE CONNECTIONS ARE ACCEPTABLE AND FREE OF ANY DAMAGE, CORROSION, PAINT DEFECTS, OR OTHER DEFECTS × NO LEAKS DETECTED DURING INSPECTION × ALL WELDS ARE FREE OF DEFECTS M ALL THREADED PIPE CONNECTIONS WERE CHECKED AND ARE TIGHT X BOLTING AND ANCHORS ARE ACCEPTABLE × PIPE TO SHOW NO SIGNS OF CORROSION, PITTING, OR OTHER DEFECTS × COMMENTS: INTERNAL VESSEL CONDITIONS INTERNAL SHELL CONDITION
+SUPPORT STRUCTURE AND ACCESS (VISUAL) REQUIREMENT ACCEPT REJECT N/A COMMENTS VESSEL SUPPORT SHOWS NO SIGN OF DETERIORATION, SETTLEMENT, DEFLECTION, CORROSION, OR OTHER DEFECT 図 X COATINGS, INSULATION AND/OR FIREPROOFING SHOWS NO SIGN OF DETERIORATION, RUST SPOTS, CRACKS, BUSTERING, FILM LIFTING, OR OTHER DEFECT ☒ HORIZONTALLY MOUNTED VESSEL SHOWS NO SIGN OF TRAPPED MOISTURE OR CORROSION BETWEEN CRADLE SUPPORT AND VESSEL SHELL GROUNDING CONNECTION IS PROPERLY INSTALLED, WITH CABLE CONNECTIONS TIGHT AND GROUND WIRES IN GOOD CONDITION ☒ ALL BOLTED CONNECTIONS ARE FREE OF CORROSION, MECHANICAL DEFECTS, OR OTHER DEFECT Ø VESSEL SLIDING FOOT IS FREE TO MOVE AND HOLD-DOWN BOLTS ARE FREE ⊠ ☒ NO COMPONENTS ARE MISSING ⊠ LADDERS, STAIRWAYS, PLATFORMS, AND/OR WALKWAYS ARE FREE OF CORROSION, DETERIORATION, OR OTHER DEFECT COMMENTS: Saddles are not centred on pedestals and overhang pedestals by few inches.
+These are botted down and were installed this way.
+Support has no saddle and repad of vessel actually sits in stand and forms it's own cradle.
+Both saddles appear to be sliding and repads are centred in the supports. sits in stand and EXTERNAL PIPING CONDITION REQUIREMENT ACCEPT REJECT N/A COMMENTS ALL BOLTING FLANGE CONNECTIONS ARE ACCEPTABLE AND FREE OF ANY DAMAGE, CORROSION, PAINT DEFECTS, OR OTHER DEFECTS × NO LEAKS DETECTED DURING INSPECTION Ø ALL WELDS ARE FREE OF DEFECTS × ALL THREADED PIPE CONNECTIONS WERE CHECKED AND ARE TIGHT × BOLTING AND ANCHORS ARE ACCEPTABLE × PIPE TO SHOW NO SIGNS OF CORROSION, PITTING, OR OTHER DEFECTS × COMMENTS:

+INTERNAL VESSEL CONDITIONS

 INTERNAL SHELL CONDITION

 REQUIREMENT ACCEPT REJECT N/A COMMENTS

-ALL WELDS ARE FULL PROFILE AND SHOW NO SIGNS OF DETERIORATION, CRACKING, OR OTHER DEFECTS
+ALL WELDS ARE FULL PROFILE AND SHOW NO SIGNS OF DETERIORATION, CRACKING, OR OTHER DEFECTS ☒

-WFMPI CONDUCTED ON ALL INTERNAL WELDS
+WFMPI CONDUCTED ON ALL INTERNAL WELDS ⋈

-NO SIGNS OF CORROSION, EROSION, CRACKS, BLISTERS, PITTING, DISTORTION, OR OTHER DEFECTS Ø ×
+NO SIGNS OF CORROSION, EROSION, CRACKS, BLISTERS, PITTING, DISTORTION, OR OTHER DEFECTS ⊠ ×

-WALL THICKNESS SURVEY PERFORMED ×
+WALL THICKNESS SURVEY PERFORMED ☒ ☒

 COMMENTS:

-NOZZLES 101
+NOZZLES

 NOZZLES ARE FREE OF DEBRIS AND UNOBSTRUCTED

 NOZZLES, MANWAYS, AND CONNECTIONS ARE FREE OF DISTORTION, CRACKS, CORROSION, WALL LOSS, AND OTHER DEFECTS

-COMMENTS: -
+COMMENTS: •